alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 ### Ubuntu Linux (with GNOME)

 I use [`greenclip`](https://github.com/erebe/greenclip) integrated with [`rofi`](https://github.com/davatorium/rofi) to manage my clipboard history.
-Note that it does not provide media previews.
+Note that it does not provide media previews, and can only handle [small images](https://github.com/erebe/greenclip#faq).
 If that's a critical feature set, check out [Pano](https://github.com/oae/gnome-shell-pano).

 ![greenclip](/assets/images/rofi-greenclip.jpg){: .align-center}